jswank/dockerfiles/nexus/README.md

 ## Notes

-* Installation of Nexus Professional is to `/opt/sonatype/nexus`.
+* Installation of Nexus is to `/opt/sonatype/nexus`.
 Notably:
-  * `/opt/sonatype/nexus-pro/conf/nexus.properties` is the properties file.
+  * `/opt/sonatype/nexus-pro/conf/nexus.properties` is the properties
+  file.

 * A data volume, /sonatype-work`, is used for configuration, logs, and storage.
 This directory needs to be writable by the Nexus process, which runs as UID 200.